Gardening Robot

 I personally developed the linear joints on the robot, including the two horizontal degrees of freedom and the vertical degree of freedom.
 They all used rack & pinion mechanisms, due to their simplicity and ability to quickly 3D-print with few extra parts needed.

-Our first prototype has a size of 25x25x25cm.
+Our first prototype had a size of 25x25x25cm.
 The structure of the prototype was built with aluminum extrusions.
 The horizontal and vertical movement was controlled by NEMA 17 stepper motors via 3D-printed rack & pinion mechanisms.
 Attached to the bottom of the vertical bearing was the robotic arm, which was assembled using servos.
 A simple gripper attachment was used as an end-effector for the arm.

 Actuation & Integration: